tsqllint/tsqllint/README.md

 ## Creating custom configurations

-Configure tsqllint by editing its config file, ```.tsqllintrc``` you can find its location with the "--print-confg" or "-p" option.
+You may configure TSQLLint by editing its config file `.tsqllintrc` you can find its location with the `--print-confg` or `-p` option.

-TSQLLint will load its config file in the following order or prescidence:
+TSQLLint will load its config file in the following order or precedence:

-1. The value passed with the ```-c``` command line argument
+1. The value passed with the `-c` command line argument, if one is passed
-2. An Environment Variable named ```TSQLLINTRC```
+2. An Environment Variable named `TSQLLINTRC`
-3. A file named ```.tsqllintrc``` in the same local directory in which you are running TSQLLint
+3. A file named `.tsqllintrc` in the same local directory in which you are executing TSQLLint
-4. A file named ```.tsqllintrc``` in the user's home directory
+4. A file named `.tsqllintrc` in the user's home directory

-Rules may be set to "off", "warning", or "error".
+## Rule configuration

+TSQLLint rules may be set to "off", "warning", or "error".
+Rules that are violated and are set to "error" will result in TSQLLint returning a non-zero exit code.
+Rules that are violated, but configured to "warning" will result in a zero exit code, but a warning message will be displayed in the shell output.
+Rules that are set to "off" will be completely ignored.
+Rules that are not present in the `.tsqllintrc` configuration are set to "off"

 ```json
 {